Malnutrition and Deadly Cholera Devastate Africa Region

 People gather to fill up their jerrycans with drinking water from a charity tanker truck, amid a cholera outbreak, in Sanaa, Yemen, July 12, 2017.
 REUTERS/Khaled Abdullah

 In Yemen, Somalia and Kenya political conflict and a severe drought have spiraled into a devastating hunger and health crisis that’s endangering the lives of 20 million people in four countries.
-Malnutrition and the world’s worst cholera outbreak have led to more than 500,000 suspected cholera cases and 2,000 deaths in Yemen since April, according to the World Health Organization.
-In Somalia, more than 58,000 suspected cases and 812 deaths have been reported since the beginning of the year.
-More than half of new infections are in children under 5.
+Malnutrition and the world’s worst cholera outbreak have led to more than one million suspected cholera cases and 2,000 deaths in Yemen since April, according to the World Health Organization.
+In Somalia, more than 58,000 suspected cases and 812 deaths have been reported since the beginning of 2017.
+More than half of new infections and 32% of the deaths are in children.

 Americares launched a large-scale response in April with the delivery of intravenous fluids to Somalia.
-The organization plans to increase its aid deliveries for the hunger and health crisis, with a goal of providing enough treatment supplies to care for 60,000 patients in the Horn of Africa and Yemen by the end of the year.
+The organization continues its aid deliveries for the hunger and health crisis, with a goal of providing enough treatment supplies to care for 60,000 patients in the Horn of Africa and Yemen.
+Eleven shipments have gone out as of the beginning of the new year with more scheduled.
+The logistical challenges continue to affect deliveries.